wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **M:**&ensp;Truth is permanent.
 The real is changeless.
-What changes is not real, what is real does not change.
+What changes is not real; what is real does not change.
 Now, what is it in you that does not change?
 As long as there is food, there is body and mind.
 When the food is stopped, the body dies and the mind dissolves.